GooglyBlox/free-numerade-videos/README.md

 > If this is currently the case, please [open an issue](https://github.com/GooglyBlox/free-numerade-videos/issues)!
 > I usually fix the script within half an hour of noticing that it broke.

-> **Important Notice**: The hosted version of this project is no longer available due to a DMCA takedown request.
+> **Important Notice**: The hosted version of this project's website is no longer available due to a DMCA takedown request.
 You will have to manually deploy the web application on your machine.

 ---